florent37/MaterialViewPager/README.md

 #CHANGELOG

+##1.1.3
+- header is now clickable
+- fixed some scrolling issues

 ##1.1.2
 - quick scroll fix
 - can set a custom viewpager with app:viewpager_viewpager (the viewpager id must be id/materialviewpager_viewpager)